Jimmy Dore: Comedy

-Dore started performing stand-up comedy Chicago in 1989.
-In 1995 he moved to Los Angeles, where his first big break was an appearance on Comedy Central's Make Me Laugh.
+Dore started performing stand-up comedy in Chicago in 1989.
+In 1995, he moved to Los Angeles, where his first big break was an appearance on Comedy Central's Make Me Laugh.
 He has said he began pursuing his career after watching many late-night talk shows and thinking he could do better than them.
 The stand-up comedians that influenced Dore include George Carlin, Jerry Seinfeld and Bill Hicks.

 Dore has made appearances as a stand-up comic on late-night television shows such as ABC's Jimmy Kimmel Live!, CBS's The Late Late Show with Craig Kilborn, and NBC's Late Friday.
 He was the lead performer in a Comedy Central Presents half-hour special on April 9, 2004.
 He was also a writer-performer for the off-Broadway show The Marijuana-Logues, which ran at the Actor's Playhouse in New York City.

-Dore has performed at the Tropicana Comedy Stop in Las Vegas, the Palms' Playboy Comedy Club, Catch a Rising Star in Reno, and Harrah's on the Las Vegas Strip.
+Dore has performed at the Tropicana Comedy Stop in Las Vegas, the Palms' Playboy Comedy Club, Catch a Rising Star (now known as the Laugh Factory) at the Silver Legacy in Reno, and Harrah's on the Las Vegas Strip.
 He has performed at several comedy festivals, including Just for Laughs in Montreal, the U.S. Comedy Arts Festival, the Melbourne International Comedy Festival and the Amsterdam Comedy Festival, and has also performed for U.S. troops in Afghanistan.